remnrem/luna-doc/docs/luna/args.md

 the `-s` argument.

 Some conventions:

- - new commands should start on a new line
+ - commands are separated by a **new line** or by **`&`** — both work identically, whether in a command file or inline with `-s`
- - lines that begin with one or more spaces are assumed to be continuations of the same command, meaning that commands can be spread over several lines
+ - continuation lines (options for the same command) should begin with `...`, e.g. `  ... sig=EEG`
  - blank lines are skipped
  - all text after a `%` character on a line is treated as a _comment_ and skipped

 Say we wished to [`EPOCH`](../ref/epochs.md#epoch) an EDF and apply power spectral density estimation via the [`PSD`](../ref/power-spectra.md#psd) command for a channel named `EEG`, outputting spectra for each epoch.
-For a sample-list `s.lst` and [output file](#lunout-databases) `out.db`, we might write:
+For a sample-list `s.lst` and [output database](#output-databases) `out.db`, we might write:

 ```
 luna s.lst -o out.db -s ' EPOCH & PSD epoch sig=EEG '
 ```

-Note that we place the command string in single quotes, as otherwise the `&` character would be interpreted by most shells, to mean that the job should be run in the background.
-In general, putting any command-line script after `-s` in single quotes is advised.
-(Single versus double quotes has implications for how you want variables to be interpret, as shell variables versus Luna variables, as described [below](#variables).)
+Here `&` separates the two commands — it is exactly equivalent to putting them on separate lines, whether in a command file or inline with `-s`.
+Note that `-s` scripts should be placed in single quotes, as otherwise the shell would interpret `&` as a background-job operator.
+(Single versus double quotes also has implications for variable interpolation, as described [below](#variables).)

 Alternatively, we could place the following in a _plain-text_ file called `commands.txt` (or anything else, there are no limitations on